Beyond Chocolate Caramelised Orange Truffles

 In the end, it’s a shame these are so expensive and have such horrible branding.
 They’re nice chocolates, but Mr Boyle has priced himself out of the market and chosen to plaster his product with self promoting nonsense rather keeping things simple.
 For that reason, I can’t recommend them.

-Filed in Reviews under beyond chocolate, dark, orange, UK
+- Filed under beyond chocolate, dark chocolate, orange, uk.

 Yikes – how can they possibly justify charging that much?
 And even if they are tasty, the whole “pinch of sorbitol” is enough to make me pick something else up…